 potentially more dangerous than an Egypt that has problems enforcing its

 not be altogether feared, as it weakens them.
 The most significant result of the

 Arab upheavals in recent years is the weakening of the Arab state, which has

 increased the power differential between Israel and its neighbors.

 Middle East must be approached with humility, particularly by small states such

-minimize their abilities to harm Israel.
+minimize their ability to harm Israel.
 Therefore, Israel’s interests are very

 clear: stay out of the domestic struggles in Syria, and destroy any enemy

-military capabilities there that have significant potential for harming
+military capabilities there that have a significant potential to harm

-studies at Bar-Ilan University, director of the Begin-Sadat Center for Strategic
+University, director of the Begin-Sadat Center for Strategic Studies and a